Get insider access

 2. Apple

 Although the MacBook Pro 14 is an amazing device, the most popular model in Apple's lineup is the Apple MacBook Air 13 (2024).
-This ultraportable is better suited for those with a lighter workload, like web browsing, text processing, and video playback.
-Its base M3 SoC can even handle video editing, though you'll have to wait longer for videos to render and might experience stutters if the material is overly complex.
-The display looks incredibly sharp (not Mini LED like the Pro, unfortunately), and you'll get the same spacious keyboard and haptic touchpad.
-There's also a 15-inch model if you want more screen space; it has better-sounding speakers but costs more.
+While this ultraportable is better suited for those with a lighter workload, like web browsing, text processing, and video playback, its base M3 SoC can still handle more demanding tasks like video editing, though you'll have to wait longer for videos to render.
+The IPS display also looks great, although not as good as the Mini LED on the Pro model, and you'll get the same spacious keyboard and haptic touchpad.
+There's also the Apple MacBook Air 15 (2024) if you want more screen space and better-sounding speakers, but this model costs more.

-See our recommendations for the best Apple laptops here.
+See our recommendations for the best Apple laptops.

 See our review